juaneduardoflores/JEF-s-Wiki/Blog/Computer_Music_Book_in_Max_MSP/Computer_Music_Book_in_Max_MSP.md

 <div class="caption" style="text-align: center; padding-bottom: 1em;"><i style="color: #ccd3d5;">Demonstrating a plot of line~.
 Starts from 1, and takes 1 ms to go to 0 when the message object is pressed</i></div>

+In several older programming languages, there existed a UGen called "linen".
+The more customizable object `[curve~]` has an extra "curve parameter", making it possible to also produce exponential curves.
+Setting it higher than 0 will result in a convex curve, lower than 0 will be concave, and 0 will be a linear ramp.

 <img src="./imgs/curve.png" alt="Demonstrating a plot of curve~.
 Starts from 1, and takes 1000 ms to go to -1 when the message object is pressed.
 With a curve parameter of -0.5" width="60%" />

 <div class="caption" style="text-align: center; padding-bottom: 1em;"><i style="color: #ccd3d5;">Demonstrating a plot of curve~.
 Starts from 1, and takes 1000 ms to go to -1 when the message object is pressed.
 With a curve parameter of -0.5</i></div>